The Complete Beginner’s Guide to Sales Funnels

 But here’s the problem:

 That audience of potential customers doesn’t know you—or your product or service.

 And the vast majority aren’t actively looking to spend money on a product or service like the one you sell.
 At least not right now.

-This is the point of a sales funnel.
+This is the purpose of a sales funnel.
 To guide people from complete unawareness all the way to the moment they make a purchase with you.